 President Donald Trump announced on July 10, a new trade policy to increase tariffs by 10 percent for various imports from China, including tires.

-All tires are included in the tariff: Passenger tires, racing tires, motorcycle tires, bicycle tires and off-the-road tries, as well as bus and truck tires.
+All tires are included in the tariff: Passenger tires, racing tires, motorcycle tires, bicycle tires, and off-the-road tires, as well as bus and truck tires.

-However, U.S. tire manufacturs are also seeing an increase in prices, due in part to the increase in synthetic and natural rubber prices, and they are passing along the costs to customers.
+However, U.S. tire manufacturers are also seeing an increase in prices, due in part to the increase in synthetic and natural rubber prices, and they are passing along the costs to customers.

 Kumho Tires said earlier this month it will also increase prices for all passenger, light truck and medium-duty truck tires that are sold in the U.S., starting on Oct.
 1. The 6 percent increase reflects the increase in raw material costs, the company added.